Skip Navigation

 SECURE UNIVERSAL PRE-K AND KINDERGARTEN

-• Invest in the teacher salary schedule to enable Mississippi teachers' to be the best paid in the Southeast region by increasing state funding and local supplements.
+• Invest in the educator and other school personnel salary schedule to enable Mississippi educators to be the best paid in the Southeast region by increasing state funding and local supplements.

 • Work to reduce the out-of-pocket costs for healthcare plans and medical access.

-• Expand the Winter-Reed Teacher Loan Repayment Program to include additional applications and more significant annual awards.
+• Expand the Winter-Reed Educator Loan Repayment Program to include additional applications and more significant annual awards.

-• Establish a unified criterion for teacher contract renewal and due process for teachers based upon years of service (i.e., five years, ten years, etc.).
+• Establish a unified criterion for educator contract renewal and due process for educators based upon years of service (i.e., five years, ten years, etc.).

 • Provide an employment contract for non-certified classroom personnel.

-The current reliance on high-stakes testing as a significant accountability measure harms the classroom environment and students' success.
-Educators are forced to teach to the test, and students are impacted by the pressures associated with testing periods.
+• The current reliance on high stakes testing as a significant accountability measure harms the classroom environment and students’ success.
+Educators are strongly encouraged to teach to the test, and students are impacted by the pressure associated with testing periods.
 A more comprehensive approach is warranted as we seek to provide students with the public education they need and deserve to be successful in a 21st-century economy.

 INVESTMENT IN SCHOOL RESOURCES AND INFRASTRUCTURE